KevinJordan777/osticket-prereqs/README.md

 Password: osTicketPassword1! (for example/whatever you chose)

 Open this: Installation Files
 We will use these files to install osTicket and some of the dependencies.
-I’m using this offline version to make sure everyone is using the same version of all the files :)

 Install / Enable IIS in Windows WITH CGI
 World Wide Web Services -> Application Development Features -> [X] CGI